 The study draws upon tissue specimens taken from 12,000 women who had breast biopsies at Mayo Clinic between 1967 and 1991 and were found to have benign breast disease.

-To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout the Multidisciplinary Breast Surgery Fellowship.
+To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout the Breast Oncology Fellowship.
 You are formally evaluated by your supervising faculty member after the completion of each clinical rotation and then meet with the program director to review these evaluations.

 In addition, you regularly evaluate the faculty to ensure your educational goals are being met.